 - Lambs Farm was started by a teacher and a bus driver who wanted to grow their mission of providing those with developmental disabilities with a way to lead productive and fulfilling lives.

-- Lambs Farm begin in 1961 as a Pet Shop on State Street in Chicago.
-They moved to Libertyville in 1965 when philanthropist W. Clement Stone donated the farm and the Owen Family and donors restored the century old barn into the area’s largest pet store.
+- Lambs Farm begins in 1961 as a Pet Shop on State Street in Chicago.
+They moved to Libertyville in 1965 when philanthropist W. Clement Stone donated the farm and the Owen Family and donors restored the century-old barn into the area’s largest pet store.

 - Lambs Farm makes a difference in the lives of nearly 250 participants.